shynuu/free5gc-cli/README.md

 ## Disclaimer

 This project provides an unofficial repository for the free5gc project as the official webconsole does not cover all use-cases. free5gc-cli is a simple cli utility to interact with free5gc.
-I use it mainly to add or delete subscriber to the database when I can't have access to the WEBUI.
+I use it mainly to manage subscribers when I can't have access to the WEBUI.
 This CLI is based on the webconsole and rely on free5gc lib.
 It is also subject to changes and further evolutions.

 ## Installation